KrushnaAnalyzes/Power-BI/README.md

 # Power-BI

-This repository contains two of my power BI projects.
+This repository contains three of my power BI projects.